zak427zak/reciklomat_checker_telegram_bot/README.md

+This is an unofficial Telegram bot for checking the fullness of Recyclomats in Belgrade (Serbia).
+You can subscribe to the Recyclomats you need, and the bot will send notifications as soon as the Recyclomat is free.
-This bot is designed to check the occupancy of devices in the city of Belgrade (Serbia).
-The website of the recyclomat project is here: http://reciklomat.rs/
+The official website of the Recyclomat project is here: http://reciklomat.rs/